Project-Herophilus/Project-Herophilus-Assets/CloningBuildingRunningSolution.md

 [Kafka Non-Windows](https://github.com/RedHat-Healthcare/iDaaS-Demos/blob/master/Kafka.md)<br/>
 [Kafka Windows](https://github.com/RedHat-Healthcare/iDaaS-Demos/blob/master/KafkaWindows.md)<br/>

-## Step 2: Cloning the Code Repository
+## Step 2: Cloning or Downloading the Code Repository
 This section covers how to get the application cloned and downloaded.
 + Maven: The following steps are needed to run the code.
-Either through your favorite IDE or command line
+Either through your favorite IDE or command line.
+The following command will clone the iDaaS-Connect repository and all it's submodules:
 ```
 git clone <repo name>
 For example to clone iDaaS-Connwct:
 git clone https://github.com/Project-Herophilus/iDaaS-Connect.git
  ```
 + You can also go ahead and download the code from a specific repository and then unzip it as well.
+To download just click on the Code button and select the Download Zip option.

-## Step 3: Running the App: Command Line
+## Step 3: Building the App: Command Line
-This section covers how to get the application started.
+This section covers how to get the application built.
 + Maven: The following steps are needed to run the code.
 Either through your favorite IDE or command line You can either compile at the base directory or go to the specific iDaaS-Connect acceelerator.
 Specifically, you want to be at the same level as the POM.xml file and execute the following command: <br/>
 ```
 mvn clean install
 ```

-You can run the individual efforts with a specific command, it is always recommended you run the mvn clean install first.
+## Step 4: Running the App: Command Line
+You dont necessarily have to run Step 3 first; however, personnel experience and several contributors have strongly expressed that it is just a cleaner way to ensure all the assets are pulled and if anything is needed or issues the mvn clean install should show it.

 Here is the command to run the design pattern from the command line: <br/>
 ```
 mvn spring-boot:run